Azure/terraform-provider-acsengine/README.md

 * [Usage](docs/acsengine_k8s_cluster.md) - details about Kubernetes resource schema and how to configure a cluster
 * [Scaling clusters](docs/scaling-agent-pools.md) - shows how to scale a cluster's agent pool count
 * [Upgrading clusters](docs/upgrading-clusters.md) - shows how to upgrade a cluster's Kubernetes version
+* [Terraform state](docs/state.md) - notes on how the state of the cluster is stored and resource creation
 * [Developer guide](docs/developers.md)

 ## General Requirements